Social security in Sweden: Parental benefit

+From 2023 to 2024, the number of parents receiving parental leave benefits in Sweden increased from 835,609 to 851,171.
+Amendments enacted on July 1, 2024, created the possibility for other individuals, such as relatives and friends, to utilize portions of the parental leave benefits.
+Single parents can transfer over up to 90 days of leave to others, while partnered-parents can transfer over 45 days each.
+With the amendments, couples are also able to simultaneously use their parental leave benefits for up two months.

 Parents receive up to a maximum of 120 days (four months) of leave to take care of sick children every year, in addition to a childcare allowance, vårdbidrag, to enable parents to stay at home and care for children with long-term illnesses.

 Parental leave in Sweden is job-protected, meaning parents who take the leave have the right to return to the same employer and into the same or an adequate similar position.

 Apart from paid leave, parents also receive a whole or partial reimbursement for hospital care, treatment and transportation related to childbirth.

 Child allowance

 The child allowance in Sweden started from the General Child Allowance in 1948.
 Parents in Sweden receive cash benefits to ease the burden of raising children who are under 16 years old, barnbidrag.
-Generally, Swedish parents receive a flat rate child allowance of SEK 1050 per month for one child, which is tax-exempt.
-If the family have more than one child qualifying for the child allowance, the family receive SEK 1050 more per child with additional "large family supplement" or flerbarnstillägg.
-For example, a family with four children under sixteen years of age will receive SEK 4200 child allowance and SEK 1614 large family supplement per month, totaling SEK 5814 per month.
+Generally, Swedish parents receive a flat rate child allowance of SEK 1250 per month for one child, which is tax-exempt.
+If the family have more than one child qualifying for the child allowance, the family receive SEK 1250 more per child with additional "large family supplement" or flerbarnstillägg.
+For example, a family with four children under sixteen years of age will receive SEK 5000 child allowance and SEK 1740 large family supplement per month, totaling SEK 6740 per month.
 This child allowance is financed by the central government's budget and parents do not need to apply for the allowance; it is paid automatically.

 Apart from the child allowance, there are other allowances available for families with children.
 Families with children that pay over SEK 1400 for housing per month will receive a state-rent housing allowance, the level of which is determined by the number of children, the income of the family and the size and rent of the housing.
 But the income ceiling is set rather high, so that even a family with income well above average is entitled to receive house allowance.

 For families with disabled children, they will also receive allowance for car, care and hiring personal assistants.